SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 }
 ```

-The 'Age' input is assigned an `id` property to uniquely identify it within the survey.
+The 'Age' input is assigned an `id` key to uniquely identify it within the survey.
 This `id` is crucial for referencing the input in disqualification logic.
-The disqualification condition is defined using the `visibleIf` property in the Abort Screen.
+The disqualification condition is defined using the `visibleIf` key in the Abort Screen.
 In this case, participants are disqualified if the value of the 'Age' input is less than 18.

 SurveyCompo supports multiple abort screens, allowing you to create customized disqualification messages for different scenarios.
 The appropriate abort screen is displayed when the disqualification condition is met, ensuring participants understand why they are excluded from completing the survey.

-!!! tip "Tip"
+!!! info "Info"

-    Utilize the `visibleIf` key to implement powerful conditional logic in your survey.
+    The `visibleIf` key is used to implement powerful conditional logic in your survey.
 By referencing input values and external variables, you can dynamically control the visibility of pages, screens, blocks, and inputs based on participant responses.
-For detailed guidance on using conditional logic, refer to the [Conditional Logic](/advanced/#conditional-logic) documentation.
+For detailed guidance on using conditional logic, refer to the [Conditional Logic](/advanced/conditional-logic) documentation.

 Let's preview the disqualification logic in the Survey Builder: